 The GAC also works inter-sessionally on priority issues, usually via teleconferencing.
 In addition, working groups are used to focus on particular areas such as working methods and issues for future gTLDs.

-The work of the GAC is supported by a dedicated Secretariat provided by ACIG (an independent consulting firm) and by ICANN staff.
+The work of the GAC is supported by a dedicated ICANN GAC Support staff.

-Electronic resources of the GAC include this website as well as a mailing list, which archives are available at: https://mm.icann.org/mailman/private/gac/
+Electronic resources of the GAC include this website as well as a committee mailing list, the archives for which are available at: https://mm.icann.org/mailman/private/gac/

 Benefits of GAC Membership